gazawayj/gis-webview/README.md

 This repository serves both as:

-- A hands-on learning environment for modern web-based GIS
+- A hands-on learning project for creating a modern web-based GIS usable for planetary and exo-planetary investigations
 - A foundation for a more complete, extensible GIS visualization system

 ## Key Features